 We grow our own food and are founding members of a pig syndicate where we rear free range pigs as part of a group.
 This is facilitated by our local authority on their community allotment scheme where we keep our plot for food.

-My first book; “Wholesome”, will be published by Mercier Press in April 2014.
-It will be available in all good bookstores nationwide and online for those who don’t live in Ireland.
+My first book; “Wholesome”, was published by Mercier Press in April 2014.
+It is available in all good bookstores nationwide and online for those who don’t live in Ireland.

 I’m always open to new opportunities and if you are interested in me writing, testing recipes, taking photographs or doing audio work for you, please do drop me an email to wholesomecook (at) gmail (dot) com.